WILL IN CONTEMPLATION OF DIVORCE

 Anticipation of Divorce:

 The will is made or updated with the knowledge that a divorce is imminent or planned.
-The testator recognizes that their current marital status will soon change and plans their estate accordingly.
+The testator recognises that their current marital status will soon change and plans their estate accordingly.

 Exclusion or Limitation of the Spouse: